Geometric Design Laboratory Overview

 Staff at the GDL participates in HSM development and technology facilitation.
 In addition, the IHSDM Crash Prediction Module is a faithful implementation of HSM Part C (Predictive Method).
 Therefore, GDL staff is well equipped to support HSM-related activities.

-The GDL is equipped with computer hardware and software typically employed by users of IHSDM, including commercial CAD/roadway design software.
+The GDL is equipped with computer hardware and software typically employed by users of IHSDM and the HSM, including commercial CAD/roadway design software.

 The GDL supports the HSM through implementation of HSM methods in IHSDM software; by providing technical support to HSM users; by performing HSM-related technology facilitation; and by conducting HSM-related research.